Episode 9: Darrell Amy – Don’t Be Just a “Nice Idea.” How to Be In the Top 3 Outcomes That Your Prospects or Clients

-In this episode, Brynne and Bill talk to Darrell Amy, the author of “Revenue Growth Engine” and co-host of “The Selling from the Heart” podcast.
-Darrell’s amazing experience in both sales and marketing makes this a must-see episode!
-Listen to Darell as he talks about customers’ outcomes and how you can not only discover them but also serve them!
+In this episode, Brynne and Bill are joined by Darrell Amy, the author of “Revenue Growth Engine” and co-host of “The Selling from the Heart” podcast.
+Darrell’s amazing experience in both sales and marketing makes this a must-see episode.
+Listen to Darell as he talks about customers’ outcomes and how you can not only discover them, but also serve them!

 “People buy from people” thing, It hasn’t changed.
 It’s not going to change.
 However, the way that we communicate, the way that we build trust, the way that we nurture relationships.
 That’s always going to evolve here and social right now is doing what we’ve always done with an open mind to new ways to communicating.